-Research Unit/ focus area Programme WorkWell: Research Unit for Economic and Management Sciences TREES Focus Area for Tourism Research in Economic Environs and.
+Research Unit/ focus area Programme WorkWell: Research Unit for Economic and Management Sciences TREES Research Unit for Tourism Research in Economic Environs and.
 Society.
-TRADE Niche area for Trade and Development
+TRADE Focus area for Trade and Development

-The directors of the research unit, Focus Area and Niche Area are responsible for the management of research in the faculty including the research component of the master's and doctorate (PhD) education programmes.
+The directors of the research units and focus area are responsible for the management of research in the faculty including the research component of the master's and doctorate (PhD) education programmes.
 More information is available on the website of the faculty.
 Research is also conducted together with other research unit/focus areas (such as the Research Focus Area for Business Mathematics (BMI